 Read MoreBy Ryan Netterville with Karen Van Fossan in the Northern Mirror.
 At age 28, Shane Netterville was shot and killed by a Fargo Police Officer, just a few weeks before his birthday.
 Following the shooting this past summer, his brother Ryan Netterville created this artwork in Shane’s honor...

-Read MoreBy Elaine McArdle in UU World.
+Read MoreBy Elaine McArdle of UU World.
 Rattler is an Oglala Lakota Tribal member who spent three years in federal prison for charges related to protesting the Dakota Access Pipeline, and he wants you to know one thing: he would go back to prison in a heartbeat.
 “It was worth it because it was the right thing to do,” said Rattler...

-Read MoreBy Karen Van Fossan in the Forum.
+Read MoreBy Karen Van Fossan in The Forum.
 "I signed up to be an election judge this year, after learning that election workers in 2020 had turned away New Americans as well as U.S.-born citizens who they believed to be New Americans..."

 Read MoreReach out to book speaking engagements, public readings, and spiritual direction.
 Thank you!